Chronic Pancreatitis

 Diagnostic Tests

 1. Laboratory tests: Serum amylase and lipase levels may be slightly elevated but are usually normal.
+Increased serum bilirubin and alkaline phosphatase (ALP) activity are seen in patients with common bile duct stricture due to pancreatic head swelling or fibrosis.
 In patients without a clear etiology in whom autoimmune pancreatitis is suspected clinically, tests for IgG4 levels or IgG4-positive plasma cells should be ordered as screening tests.

-1) Diagnostic findings (morphologic features that unequivocally confirm the diagnosis of chronic pancreatitis): Varying (in calcific chronic pancreatitis) or uniform (in obstructive chronic pancreatitis) dilation of the pancreatic duct to >4 mm in diameter (ultrasonography); dilation of secondary pancreatic ducts (most frequently observed on endoscopic retrograde cholangiopancreatography [ERCP], magnetic resonance cholangiopancreatography [MRCP]); pancreatic calcifications (sometimes visualized on plain abdominal radiographs); stones in pancreatic ducts.
+1) Morphologic features indicating chronic pancreatitis: Irregular main pancreatic duct and branch ducts, with duct dilation or strictures in advanced cases (most frequently observed on endoscopic retrograde cholangiopancreatography [ERCP] or magnetic resonance cholangiopancreatography [MRCP]); pancreatic calcifications (sometimes visualized on plain abdominal radiographs); stones in pancreatic ducts.

-2) Nondiagnostic findings (these are frequently observed in chronic pancreatitis but may occur in other diseases of the pancreas): Diffuse pancreatic edema (as in acute pancreatitis), pancreatic parenchymal fibrosis; pseudocysts; focal necrosis of the pancreas; pancreatic abscesses; portal vein thrombosis; pancreatic atrophy.
+2) Findings that are frequently observed in chronic pancreatitis but may occur in other diseases of the pancreas: Diffuse pancreatic edema (as in acute pancreatitis), pancreatic parenchymal fibrosis; pseudocysts; focal necrosis of the pancreas; pancreatic abscesses; portal vein thrombosis; pancreatic atrophy.

-1) The secretin-cholecystokinin test is the most sensitive test but extremely costly and labor-intensive and therefore rarely done as part of routine clinical practice.
+1) The secretin-cholecystokinin test is the most sensitive test, but it is extremely costly and labor intensive and therefore rarely done as part of routine clinical practice.
 The lower limit of exocrine pancreatic sufficiency is defined as 20 mmol HCO3 per hour, trypsin 60 IU/h, lipase 130,000 IU/h, amylase 24,000 IU/h.

 Diagnostic Criteria

-Diagnostic criteria in advanced chronic pancreatitis: a typical history (usually involving alcohol abuse, abdominal pain), typical abnormalities observed on imaging studies of the pancreas (eg, calcifications and stones [see Diagnostic Tests, above]), or symptoms of exocrine or endocrine pancreatic insufficiency (chronic steatorrhea, diabetes mellitus).
-Confirmation of diagnosis in the early stages of the disease may be difficult, as imaging studies usually reveal no abnormalities (except for EUS); in such cases the secretin-cholecystokinin test may prove useful.
+Diagnosis is based on history (usually involving alcohol consumption, presence of other risk factors, and abdominal pain), typical abnormalities observed on imaging studies of the pancreas (eg, calcifications and stones [see Diagnostic Tests, above]), or symptoms of exocrine or endocrine pancreatic insufficiency (chronic steatorrhea, diabetes mellitus).
+Confirmation of diagnosis in the early stages of the disease is difficult, as imaging studies usually reveal no abnormalities (except for EUS); in such cases the secretin-cholecystokinin test may prove useful.
 Sometimes diagnosis is made only after a longer follow-up.
+Since transabdominal ultrasonography only detects changes corresponding to advanced chronic pancreatitis, a CT or MRI is recommended as the first-line imaging modality in the setting of clinical suspicion of the disease, followed by EUS if findings are inconclusive.
+If a CT, MRI, and EUS are insufficient to confirm the diagnosis despite high clinical suspicion of chronic pancreatitis, consider secretin-enhanced MRCP (s-MRCP).

 Differential Diagnosis

-Differential diagnosis should include other causes of abdominal pain and of other symptoms.
+Differential diagnosis should include other causes of abdominal pain and of other symptoms (eg, pancreas cancer, pancreatic cystic neoplasias).

 General Considerations